choguun/edgewell/README.md

   at `social/VOTING-CARD.md`.
 - **`social/JUDGES-ONE-PAGER.md`** — printable one-page summary
-  for hackathon judges: pitch, "what to look at first", a "what's new in v3.0.1" line, key links, and a fixed-width footer with the URL.
+  for hackathon judges: pitch, "what to look at first", a "what's new" line, key links, and a fixed-width footer with the URL.

 - **Project write-up**: [`HACKATHON-SUBMISSION.md`](./HACKATHON-SUBMISSION.md)
   is the canonical submission document — track, SDK, run